Descending finite projective modules from a Novikov ring

 \begin{remark} The first part of the theorem is false when we replace $\Spec A$ with an affinoid rigid analytic variety over a perfectoid field of characteristic zero, by the main result of \cite{Heu22}.
 On the other hand, the second part of the theorem remains true by \cite[Lemma~15.6]{Sch22}. \end{remark}

-The second part of the theorem, Corollary~\ref{Cor:FiniteEtaleOverSpd}, will be used in a future work \cite{DKvHZ24} to construct integral models of Hodge type Shimura varieties at parahoric level.
-Specifically, it allows one to construct a finite \'{e}tale cover of the special fiber a Shimura variety from the finite \'{e}tale cover of the associated v-sheaf.
+The second part of Theorem~\ref{Thm:MainPerfectoid} is used in \cite{DKvHZ24} to construct integral models of Hodge type Shimura varieties at parahoric level.
+Specifically, it allows one to construct a finite \'{e}tale cover of the special fiber of a Shimura variety from the finite \'{e}tale cover of the associated v-sheaf.